Hi, I’m Paula Matthewson

-I’ve worked in and around politics for over 30 years, including four years as a Liberal media adviser from 1989 to 1993.
+I’ve worked in and around politics for 30 years, including four years as a Liberal media adviser from 1989 to 1993.
 Most of that time I worked for John Howard (after he lost the leadership in 1989), but I also worked briefly for Richard Alston in the latter half of 1993.

 I mention this as a disclosure, not a credential.

 Since then I’ve undertaken no paid or volunteer work for the Liberal Party, nor have I ever been a member.
 I don’t support any political party and I don’t vote.
 I have however been actively involved in Australia’s democratic processes for over thirty years, and continue to do so now as a columnist on federal politics and freelance writer.